hartwigmedical/hmftools/sage/README.md

 To set the parameters at the command line append the tier to the filter eg `hotspot_min_tumor_qual` and `high_confidence_min_tumor_qual` set the value of the min_tumor_qual for the `HOTSPOT` and `HIGH_CONFIDENCE` tiers respectively.

-### Germline filters for multiple refernce samples
+### Germline filters for multiple reference samples

 Patients who have previously undergone bone marrow transplantation may have a significant proportion of donor DNA in the blood and impurities tumor biopsy both.
 In such cases, we may want to treat multiple reference samples (ie patient + donor samples) as germline references for subtraction in Sage.
 Sage now includes an optional parameter (germlineSampleCount  {0->N}).
 If not set, then Sage will assume that the first reference sample is a germline sample, otherwise the first N samples will be treated as germline samples and germline filters will be applied.
 If germlineSampleCount = 0, then germline filters are not applied and reference samples are annotated only.